creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-MomentumResidualNeuralNetwork.md

 Main points:

-* Deeper neural networks are more difficult to train
+* Deeper neural networks are more difficult to train.
-* Residual learning framework has been introduced to ease the training of deeper networks
+* Residual learning framework has been introduced to ease the training of deeper networks.
 * Layers are reformulated as learning residual functions with reference to the previous layer inputs, instead of learning unreferenced functions.
 * These residual networks are easier to optimize, and can gain accuracy from considerably increased depth.